mate-academy/layout_stop-watch/readme.md

 ## Requirements:
 - Use SCSS and follow BEM
-- Don't forget about fstopwatch__hand-iles stucture
+- Don't forget about files stucture

 ---
 ![demo](stopwatch.png)